kanidm/kanidm/kanidm_book/src/intro.md

 Looking for the `rustdoc` documentation for the libraries themselves?
 [Click here!](./rustdoc/master/kanidm/)

+TODO This link does not work.
+Is this the correct URL? https://doc.rust-lang.org/rustdoc/index.html

+Or maybe the repo, https://github.com/rust-lang/rust/tree/master/src/doc/rustdoc

 ## Why do I want Kanidm?

-Whether you work in a business, a volunteer organisation, or are an enthusiast who manages their personal services, we need methods of authenticating and identifying ourselves to these systems and subsequently, ways to determine what authorisation and privileges we have while accessing these systems.
+Whether you work in a business, a volunteer organisation, or are an enthusiast who manages their personal services, you need methods of authenticating and identifying to your systems, and subsequently, ways to determine what authorisation and privileges you have while accessing these systems.

 We've probably all been in workplaces where you end up with multiple accounts on various